CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ```

-Now we can format the string as with our approach from earlier:
+Now we can format the string using our approach from earlier:
-We’ll need to append "pm" to the string expression and subtract 12 from the hours.
+we’ll need to append `"pm"` to the string expression and subtract 12 from the hours.
 So we get the following:

 ```js
 if (+time.slice(0,2) > 12) {